The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Spectral stacking

 \subsection{Stacking processes}

-For each filament, we first merge the event files of TM8 and shift the Pulse Invariant of each event by a factor of $1+z$.
-Then, we use \texttt{srctool} to extract the source and local background spectra and the vignetting corrected source \ac{arf}.
-The source and local background extraction regions are defined as 0--10~Mpc and 10--20~Mpc transverse distance to the filament spine, and whose region masks for spectral extraction are created by constructing images using and excluding sources in Table~\ref{tab:source_mask}.
-For each \ac{arf}, we first correct it by multiplying the foreground absorption curve given the averaged Galactic $n_\mathrm{H}$ value \citep{HI4PI2016} in the extraction region and the TBABS absorption model \citep{Whilms2000}, and then shift it by a factor of $1+z$ to the source rest frame.
-The \ac{rmf} is taken from the calibration database and then shifted to the source rest frame by adopting a two-dimensional interpolation strategy on both axes of induced photon energy and resulting spectral channels \citep[see][for further details]{Bulbul2014}.
+For each filament, we first merged the event files of TM8 and shifted the pulse-invariant of each event by a factor of $1+z$.
+Then, we used \texttt{srctool} to extract the source and local background spectra and the vignetting corrected source \ac{arf}.
+The source and local background extraction regions are defined as 0--10~Mpc and 10--20~Mpc transverse distance to the filament spine, whose region masks for spectral extraction are created by constructing images using and excluding sources in Table~\ref{tab:source_mask}.
+For each \ac{arf}, we first corrected it by multiplying the foreground absorption curve given the averaged Galactic $n_\mathrm{H}$ value \citep{HI4PI2016} in the extraction region and the TBABS absorption model \citep{Whilms2000}.
+We then shifted it by a factor of $1+z$ to the source rest frame.
+The \ac{rmf} was taken from the calibration database and then shifted to the source rest frame by adopting a two-dimensional (2D) interpolation strategy on both axes of induced photon energy and resulting spectral channels \citep[see][for further details]{Bulbul2014}.

-We use tools \texttt{addspec}, \texttt{addarf}, and \texttt{addrmf} in FTOOLS\footnote{\url{http://heasarc.gsfc.nasa.gov/ftools}} \citep{Heasarc2014} to stack the spectra, \acp{arf} and RMFs, respectively.
+We used tools \texttt{addspec}, \texttt{addarf}, and \texttt{addrmf} in FTOOLS\footnote{\url{http://heasarc.gsfc.nasa.gov/ftools}} \citep{Heasarc2014} to stack the spectra, \acp{arf}, and RMFs, respectively.
 We note that some keywords in the headers of \texttt{srctool} products have different definitions from those in other X-ray satellite data products\footnote{See \url{https://erosita.mpe.mpg.de/edr/DataAnalysis/srctool_doc.html\#Output_files} for the details of the \texttt{srctool} products.}.
-In short, the EXPOSURE value of a spectrum $t_\mathrm{EXP}$ is the total time of an extraction region on a detector, instead of the averaged exposure time in the region $t_\mathrm{ave}$; BACKSCAL value $\Omega_\mathrm{BS}$ is the averaged intersection of the extraction region and the detector area; the geometric solid angle of the extraction region $\Omega_\mathrm{REG}$ has a keyword REGAREA, and $\Omega_\mathrm{REG}/\Omega_\mathrm{BS}=t_\mathrm{EXP}/t_\mathrm{ave}$.
+In short, the EXPOSURE value of a spectrum $t_\mathrm{EXP}$ is the total time of an extraction region on a detector, instead of the averaged exposure time in the region $t_\mathrm{ave}$; BACKSCAL value $\Omega_\mathrm{BS}$ is the averaged intersection of the extraction region and the detector area; the geometric solid angle of the extraction region $\Omega_\mathrm{REG}$ has a keyword of REGAREA, along with the ratio $\Omega_\mathrm{REG}/\Omega_\mathrm{BS}=t_\mathrm{EXP}/t_\mathrm{ave}$.
 Furthermore, the normalization of an \ac{arf} curve is scaled by a factor of $t_\mathrm{ave}/t_\mathrm{EXP}$.
-Therefore, we add up all individual source spectra to obtain a stacked source spectrum.
+Therefore, we need to add up all individual source spectra to obtain a stacked source spectrum, as follows: